 Contact Glastonbury Animal Hospital Today

-As leading veterinarian in Glastonbury, Connecticut, we at Glastonbury Animal Hospital can safely spay or neuter your animal as young as just eight weeks old.
+As leading veterinarian in Glastonbury, Connecticut, we at Glastonbury Animal Hospital can safely spay or neuter your animal as young as 6-8 months old.
 For more information on the benefits of spaying and neutering your pet, both for your pet's long-term health and for the greater good of the overall animal population, contact us today.
 Our number is 860-633-8394.